Free Spiritual Pathways Quiz Online How to Create Guiding Principles

 For example, the first premise is “Rational Thinking, Not Superstition.”
 Add one point if you think rational thinking takes precedence over superstition.
 If you think superstition is superior to rational thinking, subtract one point.

-There are nine statements with a short explanation, so reading time is less than five minutes.
-Even if it takes you some time to ponder your answer, you’ll be done in ten minutes.
+There are nine statements with a brief explanation, so reading time is less than five minutes.
+Even if you take some time to consider your response, you will complete it in ten minutes.
 We’ll give you the meaning of the numeric summation at the end.

 define your guiding principles Without Religion

 Believe it or not, half of the people who started this article stopped here.
 Defining your sacred ground can be scary.
-This is because you are forced to choose between two diametrically opposing positions.
+You are forced to choose between two diametrically opposing positions, which is the reason why half of the people who started this article stopped here.
 When you do this, your choice exposes things about your beliefs you would rather not see.
 So, if you continue, congratulations on being courageous.

 1) Rational Thinking, Not Superstition